Definition

 Direct Answer

-Prevention must happen in the window between a transaction being formed and it being broadcast.
-In that window a purpose-built system can:
+Prevention must happen in the window between a transaction being formed and it reaching the mempool.
+In that window, a purpose-built system can:

-1. Simulate the transaction — including the lzReceive call — in a sandboxed environment
+1. Simulate the full transaction — including cross-chain message calls — in a sandboxed environment before broadcast

 Core Problem